chalin/code_excerpt_updater/README.md

 XML processing instructions cannot contain `>`.
 In particular this means that attribute values cannot contain `>`, which is a limitation for the diff `from` and `to` regular expressions.

-## 4. Code fragment updating details
+## 4. Code excerpt lookup and updating

 The updater does not create code fragment files.
 It does expect such files to exist and be named following the conventions described below.